Also Post Here

 I saw a book at the library yesterday that sounded like a good summer read.
 I love to read children's novels in the summertime.
 Probably because it takes me back there.
 In any case, the book I brought home is The Evolution of Calpurnia Tate by Jacqueline Kelly.
 It was on the Staff Picks shelf for young readers (ages 9-12).
 Not familiar with the title or its author, I was charmed by the delightful yellow cover with branches and leaves twisted around the edges and a silhouette of a young girl in the centre catching butterflies.
 I'm captivated by the blurb on the back cover: "The summer of 1899 is hot in Calpurnia's sleepy Texas town, and there aren't a lot of good ways to stay cool.
 Her mother has a new wind machine, but instead, Callie's contemplating cutting off her hair, one sneaky inch at a time.
 She's also spending a lot of time at the river with her notoriously cantankerous grandfather, an avid naturalist.
 But just when Callie and her grandfather are about to make an amazing discovery, the reality of Callie's situation catches up with her.
 She's a girl at the turn of the century, expected to cook and clean and sew.
 What a waste of time!
 Will Callie ever find a way to take control of her own destiny?"
 I started the book last evening.

-It's been decades since I read Helen Keller's short account of her life story.
+And it's been several decades since I read Helen Keller's short account of her life story.
 I'd forgotten how descriptively she expresses what she felt, smelled, and experienced, describing her sensations when she was out and about, often in the garden or woods.
 Having lost her hearing and sight as a toddler, of course Helen relied heavily on her remaining senses.
 She lets the reader see the world through her 'eyes' of touch and smell.
 It made me stop to ponder.
 We really do experience our world through our senses.
 And how it can shift our lives and change who we are when one of those senses is taken away.
 I try to imagine that for myself, but cannot dwell too long.
 How bereft I'd be without sight.
 I'm a visual person.
 How would I cope not having that visual stimulation.
 Helen's story gives me a new appreciation for my five senses and for the changes people who do lose them must endure as they discover new ways to interpret life around them.
 Helen certainly showed us that it can be done... and successfully, too.

 As for my D.E.
 Stevenson book, I thoroughly enjoyed this recently reissued novel.
-Music in the Air is one of those comfort book reads (you know about The Comfort Book Club if you follow Miranda Mills on YouTube).
+Music in the Hills is one of those comfort book reads (you know about The Comfort Book Club if you follow Miranda Mills on YouTube).
 This novel is a gentle story about Mamie Johnstone, happy wife to Jock Johnstone, who both live near the village of Mureth, farming not far from the Scottish Borders.
 Alexander McCall Smith wrote the introduction for this edition.
 It seems appropriate since their writing styles are similar.
 He says: "These are not simple romances; nor are they anything that would today be recognized as thrillers.
 They are in a category of their own: clearly-written straightforward tales that take the reader through a clear plot and reach a recognizable and unambiguous ending. . . .
 These are gentle books, very fitting for times of uncertainly and conflict."
 D.E.
 Stevenson wasn't highly considered by literary critics in her day, but her books sold millions.
 Readers loved her writing.
 This new-to-her reader does too.
 I look forward to reading more of her reissued works.

 Other books I hope to read this summer (the list is by no means complete, we're just getting started):